pjamessteven/flask-track-usage/docs/index.rst

 **Default**: False

 Turn FreeGeoIP integration on or off.
-If set to true, then geography information is also stored in the usage logs.
+If set to true, then the geography information is also stored in the usage logs.
+Alternatively you can define a custom geolocation lookup function when initializing the extension.

 .. versionchanged:: 1.1.
    The default server for using geoip integration changed to extreme-ip-lookup.com